Father’s Day: Ten Things You Should Ask Your Kids For

 But the foundational idea of Father’s Day is that of celebrating the relationship, not catering to the dad.
 We are dads so that we can do dad things that mean something, and we have the best celebrations when stuff happens that draw us closer to our kids.

-With that in mind, consider setting the agenda for Father’s Day this year and actually putting some ideas out there that will help solidify the bonds between you and your children.
+With that in mind, consider setting the agenda for Father’s Day this year and actually putting some ideas out there that will help solidify what to get for father’s day.
 Here are some suggestions, ten things you should ask your kids for this Dad’s Day.

 If you’re a dad, you’ve already done the math.
 You know it’s going to be no time at all till they head off and live the rest of their lives.
 Do what it takes to grab some memories before they grab the car keys.